mpostol/TP/ExDataManagement/StructuralData/StructuralData/README.LINQQuery&methodsSyntax.md

 ## Introduction

-We will discuss the term structured data in detail in a moment, but for now let's decipher the LINQ abbreviation, which comes from the English Language Integrated Query.
+We will briefly discuss the term structure data in detail, but for now, let's decipher the LINQ abbreviation - it states for Language Integrated Query.
 When expanding this abbreviation, it is necessary to indicate the following elements that this term includes:

 1. Extension of the basic programming language with a new syntax called Query Syntax
 2. Extending the basic language with new semantics for LINQ expressions expressed using this syntax